← All Articles

 "Virtual speakers cost less and provide similar value."

 Building a comprehensive business case for AI speakers requires connecting speaker investment to specific business outcomes.
-Budget committees that see documented ROI from previous events become advocates for future speaker investments.
+Budget committees that see documented results from previous events become advocates for future speaker investments.
 Start measuring now to build the data foundation for your next budget request.

 Ready to find the right AI speaker for your event?
-Browse our ai keynote speakers — always free for event organizers.
+Browse our ai keynote speakers, always free for event organizers.

 Ready to find your speaker?